RainbowMiner/RainbowMiner/README.md

 - ExcludeAlgorithm: disallow mining to specific algorithms, during that timespan
 - CoinSymbol: restrict mining to specific coin symbols, during that timespan
 - ExcludeCoinSymbol: disallow mining to specific coin symbols, during that timespan
+- PoolName: restrict mining to specific pools, during that timespan
+- ExcludePoolName: disallow mining to specific pools, during that timespan

 Example